 Trent Severn Waterway Sea Doo Tour Day 4 – Bobcaygeon to Orillia…

 View Trent Severn Sea-Doo Tour – Bobcaygeon to Orillia in a larger map

-Uncertain as to our timing for passing through the eight remaining locks into Lake Simcoe, and indeed, about conditions on Simcoe itself, we embarked at 8:15 AM on day four.
-Our destination: the Best Western Couchiching Inn at the Narrows before the Port of Orillia, 87 kiloemetres away.
-En route, we explored Sturgeon, Cameron and Balsam Lakes, gassing up at Fenelon Falls Marina (kilometer 247), and by noon were well into the last 32-kilometre stretch before Lake Simcoe.
+We were uncertain as to our timing for passing through the eight remaining locks into Lake Simcoe.
+And indeed, about conditions on Simcoe itself.
+So we embarked at 8:15 AM on day four.
+Our destination: the Best Western Couchiching Inn at the Narrows before the Port of Orillia, 87 kilometres away.
+En route, we explored Sturgeon, Cameron and Balsam Lakes, gassing up at Fenelon Falls Marina (kilometer 247).
+By noon, we were well into the last 32-kilometre stretch before Lake Simcoe.
 Mitchell and Canal Lakes tended to be marshy.
 The Talbot River had its fair share of weeds too.
-And from the Bolsover lock, the canal runs straight as an arrow to Simcoe, but there was no light at the end of the tunnel for us.
+And from the Bolsover lock, the canal runs straight as an arrow to Simcoe.
+But there was no light at the end of the tunnel for we jet ski riders.

-The inherent stability and handling characteristics of our touring Sea-Doo watercraft, not to mention great suspension, saw us through safely.
-We were relieved to dock at the Blue Beacon Marina (kilometer 318) around 4:30 PM to top up, and to relax at the Best Western that night.
+Thankfully, the inherent stability and handling characteristics of our touring Sea-Doo watercraft saw us through safely.
+We were relieved to dock at the Blue Beacon Marina (kilometer 318) around 4:30 PM to top up.
+And to relax at the Best Western that night.
 If Simcoe had been less challenging, we would have spent an hour or two exploring Cook’s Bay near Keswick, and Barrie’s Kempenfelt Bay.

 Trent Severn Waterway Sea Doo Tour Day 5 – Orillia to Honey Harbour…